 I kept Wayne on because I have a certain loyalty to him.
 Remember he pulled my ass out of the fire back in 1998?
 He also has a kid, has massive school debts of his own to repay, and is just starting his life with a new woman.
-And while he can be a serious pain in the ass employee who is often argumentitive and defensive about his work, his work is brilliant at times.
+And while he can be a serious pain in the ass employee who is often argumentative and defensive about his work, his work is brilliant.

 So after the layoffs, I continued to pay his bi-weekly salary, even though we had no work between late August and December.
 I even stopped paying myself and Jeanette during this time.